 The International Coach Federation, established in 1995, is the worldwide leader dedicated to advancement of the coaching profession through specifying high standards, providing independent certification, and developing a global network of credentialed coaches.

 Our CTI founders’ involvement with the ICF from its very inception has resulted in a significant influence on the industry, including much of the ICF framework of coaching competencies and ethics.
 CTI was the very first coach training organization to be accredited by the ICF.
-Each of our core courses, as well as our Certification Program, is an ICF Accredited Coach Training Program (ACTP).
+Each of our core courses is accredited and our full program, which consists of the core courses and certification, is an ICF Accredited Coach Training Program (ACTP).

 Completion of each core course, the Certification Program, and the Co-Active Leadership Program earns the following ICF in-class contact hours: Co-Active Coaching Fundamentals earns 18.75 hours; Fulfillment earns 21.50 hours; Balance, Process, and Synergy each earn 21.25 hours; the Certification Program earns 92 hours; and the Co-Active Leadership Program earns 182.75 hours.